FEFnet/ircd-FEF/README.md

  * A supported platform
  * A working dynamic library system
- * A working lex and yacc - flex and bison should work
+ * A working lex and yacc - flex and byacc (or bison) should work

 # platforms